quii/learn-go-with-tests/concurrency/readme.md

 FAIL    github.com/gypsydave5/learn-go-with-tests/concurrency/v1        0.014s
 ```

-A quick aside into a parallel universe...
+A quick aside into a parallel(ism) universe...

 You might not get this result.
-You might get an enormous panic message that
+You might get a panic message that
 we're going to talk about in a bit.
 Don't worry if you got that, just keep
 running the test until you _do_ get the result above.
 Or pretend that you did.
 Up to you.
 Welcome to concurrency: when it's not handled correctly it's hard to